vega-studio/deltav/docs/working-with-layers.md

 In our layer we specify which props our layer expects.
 Here it should also be noted: a layer has to be configured to expect a certain type of instance data to render.
-In this case, our example layer will be expecting 'MyInstance' style objects in it's data provider.
+In this case, our example layer will be expecting 'MyInstance' style objects in its data provider.

 ```javascript
 import { Layer2D, ILayer2DProps, MyInstance, InstanceProvider } from 'deltav';